Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 ![A green heading with a hex value of #37e22b][hex-screenshot]{:class='screenshot-white'}

-Hex values are one of the most commonly used ways of representing colors in CSS.
+Hex values are the most used way of representing colors in CSS.

 ### Other types of colors
-There are a few less commonly used color types allowed in CSS including [HSL] and [CMYK].
+There are a few less common color types allowed in CSS such as [HSL] and [CMYK].

 ### Color converter
 If you need help converting colors, check out [this handy tool][color-converter].